sametz/pydnmr/docs/source/operation.rst

 * Right click and drag expands/contracts the spectrum horizontally/vertically.

 * Right click currently opens up menus of options that have not been fully tested yet.
-Some options (exporting to .csv) appear to work, but others (exporting as a matplotlib plot or an image file) crash the program.
 These options are built into the third-party pyqtgraph library that pyDNMR imports.